-The top front part of a qipao traditionally includes a diagonally shaped chest area, enclosed by a series of pankous.
+The top front part of a qipao traditionally includes a diagonally shaped chest area, enclosed by a series of pankou knots.

 The diagonal typically starts from the base of the collar in the center to just underneath the right armpit.
 There are many variations to this front however; some are straight diagonals, others are double-sided diagonals, and some even go all the way down to the waist.

-What elements will you be including in your Chinese wedding dress?
+Let us know what elements you will be including in your Chinese wedding dress!